- Search for a Leaflet

 This leaflet is about the use of sertraline for obsessive compulsive disorder (which is often shortened to OCD) and depression in children.

-Do not stop giving sertraline suddenly, as your child is likely to get withdrawal symptoms.
+Do not stop giving this medicine suddenly, as your child is likely to get withdrawal symptoms.

 Why is it important for my child to take this medicine?

-Sertraline is a type of drug called a selective serotonin reuptake inhibitor, which is commonly referred to as an SSRI.
-It increases the activity of a chemical called serotonin in the brain.
-It will help to reduce the symptoms of obsessive compulsive disorder (OCD), particularly when used with therapy.
-It also helps to reduce the symptoms of depression and improve mood and behaviour.
+Sertraline is a type of drug called a selective serotonin reuptake inhibitor, which are commonly known as SSRIs.
+SSRIs increase the activity of a chemical called serotonin in the brain.
+This helps to reduce the symptoms of OCD, particularly when used with therapy.
+It also helps to reduce the symptoms of depression and to improve mood and behaviour.

 What is sertraline available as?

 - Liquid Medicine: 50 mg in 5 mL, can be ordered specially from your pharmacist.